 Rats also leave their feces around the house.
 Once they are gone, you won’t smell or see these nasty droppings.

-Moreover, rats make a lot of mess, so look for little smudges or nesting items like torn clothes, shredded paper, or stolen socks lying around.
-If you don’t find any of these the rats may be gone.
+Moreover, rats make messes, so look for little smudges or nesting items like torn clothes, shredded paper, or stolen socks lying around.
+If, you don’t find any of these, the rats may be gone.

 Will Rats Leave a Clean House?